 A number of organizations have put forward consensus guidelines for follow-up for late effects after HCT.
 The CIBMTR along with the American Society of Blood and Marrow Transplant (ASBMT) and in cooperation with five other international transplant groups, published consensus recommendations for screening and preventive practices for long-term survivors of HCT.
 Although some pediatric-specific challenges are addressed in these guidelines, many important pediatric issues are not.
 Some of these issues have been partially covered by general guidelines published by the Children's Oncology Group (COG) and other children's cancer groups (United Kingdom, Scotland, and Netherlands).
 To address the lack of detailed pediatric-specific late effects data and guidelines for long-term follow-up after HCT, the Pediatric Blood and Marrow Transplant Consortium (PBMTC) published six detailed papers outlining existing data and summarizing recommendations from key groups (CIBMTR/ASBMT, COG, and the United Kingdom), along with expert recommendations for pediatric-specific issues.[8,31,62,171,172,173] Although international efforts at further standardization and harmonization of pediatric-specific follow-up guidelines are under way, the PBMTC summary and guideline recommendations provide the most current outline for monitoring children for late effects after HCT.

-Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with hematopoietic stem cell transplantation.
+Check the list of NCI-supported cancer clinical trials that are now accepting patients with hematopoietic stem cell transplantation.
 The list of clinical trials can be further narrowed by location, drug, intervention, and other criteria.

 The PDQ cancer information summaries are reviewed regularly and updated as new information becomes available.
 This section describes the latest changes made to this summary as of the date above.

 Allogeneic Hematopoietic Cell Transplantation (HCT)